Khadiijatu/morse-geometry-ct/README.md

 - All diagrams and animations are pure HTML5 Canvas + CSS
 - MathJax renders all mathematical notation
 - Fully responsive (mobile/tablet/desktop)
-- No build step required — `index.html` is the entire site
+- No build step required: `index.html` is the entire site

 ---